 If I Don’t Live in Ohio, am I Required to Have Car Insurance for a Cleveland Car Accident?

 When you are living in another state but driving through Ohio, you don’t need to have the same levels of car insurance that are required locally.
 The state allows you to adhere to the requirements of the state you live in, even if you get in a Cleveland car accident.

 Consult with an Experienced Cleveland Car Accident Attorney

-If you have been involved in a collision, where an uninsured motorist is involved, whether it be yourself or another driver, you need the help of a lawyer from the Chester Law Group.
+If you have been involved in a collision, where an uninsured motorist is involved, whether it be yourself or another driver, you need the help of a lawyer from the Ohio Car Accident Lawyers.
 We can help you understand the law as it relates to insurance requirements and help you get your license back.